33 Essential Spices I Recommend Stocking Up On

 17. Himalayan Pink Salt:

 Like some of the other items in this post, I’ve written about Himalayan Pink Salt before.
-As with other salts, this isn’t something you grow in your garden.
+As with different salts, this isn’t something you grow in your garden.
 The salts we use for culinary efforts are either mined or extracted through evaporation from the ocean or other salty water sources.

-The Himalayan pink salt actually comes from the Salt Range mountains in the Punjab region of Pakistan.
+The Himalayan pink salt comes from the Salt Range mountains in the Punjab region of Pakistan.
 It is mined from salt deposits formed over thousands of years during geological changes in the makeup of the landscape in the area.

 In most of my recipes where salt is called for, I’ll use Himalayan pink salt.
-That includes baked goods, desserts, topping for meats, and marinades.
+That includes baked goods, desserts, toppings for meats, and marinades.
 I always caution my readers to use salt as called for and not in excess.
 Consultation with your health professional is wise as you try to control your sodium intake at safe levels.

 18. Italian Seasoning:

-Italian seasoning is in many Italian-American dishes like pizza, meatballs, chicken Parmesan, with olive oil for dipping bread, and as a vinaigrette on salads.
+Italian seasoning is in many Italian-American dishes like pizza, meatballs, and chicken Parmesan, with olive oil for dipping bread, and as a vinaigrette on salads.
 The health benefits would have to be researched based on each spice ingredient.

 19. Mustard (Dry Powdered):